undefinedCudaCore/BaigiamasisDarbasPiguLT/README.md

 			◶ Click on the search button
 			◶ Click on the founded item image
 			◶ Click the "More information" button

+*Test scenario 4.1 expected result: Check if a specific product is found using the webpage search.*

 ![I'm Tester!](https://www.svgheart.com/wp-content/uploads/2021/11/official-cookie-tester-funny-christmas-free-svg-file-SvgHeart.Com.png)